Particular/ServiceControl/README.md

 ## Running the Tests

 Running all tests all the times takes a lot of resources.
-Tests are filtered based on the `TEST_FILTER` environment variable.
+Tests are filtered based on the `ServiceControl_TESTS_FILTER` environment variable.
 If no variable is defined no tests will be run.
-To run a transport tests, e.g., SQS, define the variable as `TEST_FILTER=SQS`.
-The following list contains all the possible `TEST_FILTER` values:
+To run a transport tests, e.g., SQS, define the variable as `ServiceControl_TESTS_FILTER=SQS`.
+The following list contains all the possible `ServiceControl_TESTS_FILTER` values:

 - `All` - runs all tests
 - `Default` - runs only non-transport-specific tests
-- `Transports.AzureServiceBus`
+- `AzureServiceBus`
-- `Transports.AzureStorageQueues`
+- `AzureStorageQueues`
-- `Transports.MSMQ`
+- `MSMQ`
-- `Transports.RabbitMQ`
+- `RabbitMQ`
-- `Transports.SqlServer`
+- `SqlServer`
-- `Transports.SQS`
+- `SQS`

 ### Use the x64 test agent